barbarbar338/sidra/docs/pages/error-handling.md

 # Error Handling

 What you need to do in an incorrect or incomplete transaction.
+Note: Sidra automatically handles 404 pages.

 Let's go through a simple template.
 For more information about this template, check out the [Manual Instructions](pages/manual-instructions.md) page.